 People often ask about the difference between psychology, psychiatry and psychotherapy.
 Click here for Alison’s explanation of these terms.

-I am a Clinically Accredited member of PACFA (the Psychotherapist and Counsellor Federation of Australia).
-I am included as a clinical member on the ARCAP register.
+I am a Clinically Accredited member of ASPA – our original association which has now been subsumed by PACFA (the Psychotherapist and Counsellor Federation of Australia).
+I am included as a clinical member on the PACFA register and the ARCAP register.

-I have a Medibank Provider number for those people covered by certain policies.
+I have a Medibank Provider number for those people covered by certain ancillary policies.

 I adhere strictly to our Code of Ethics which includes Client Confidentiality.

 Please click here if you wish to make a booking enquiry.